NERDDISCO/nerddis.co/content/nd-landscape-001.md

 <br /><br />

 ## Interactive
+- [Run it live](/nd-landscape-001/live) and press `New hash` to generate a new landscape, every one of them can be shared as a link
+- The 8 features of the current landscape are listed next to it
 - Use mouse or touch to zoom in/out and rotate the landscape.
 - Press 's' on your keyboard to download a screenshot